tilda/magnesium-dotfiles/README.md

 - should i submodule monocraft?
   - used the official nerdfont file, but found a lot of missing glyphs
   - maybe write a `PKGBUILD` for self-patching nerdfont glyphs
+- can i export my kde taskbar here somehow that's like half of the config

 # license